Prometheus-Extractor/prometheus/README.md

                                intermediate results
   word2vec-path (required)     path to a word2vec model in the C binary format
 ```
+Note that paths are written as either `hdfs:/`,  `s3:/` or `file:/` depending on where they are stored.

 To run the program locally using SBT use:
 ```